 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
 Separate statements for each fund category-government-are presented.
+The Town has no fiduciary funds to report.
 The emphasis of fund financial statements is on the major governmental fund.
+There are no other funds for the town.